 If however carbon monoxide poisoning occurs in your own home as a result of your own failure to maintain equipment – it is unlikely you will be successful in a claim for compensation.

-The amount of compensation you can claim for carbon monoxide poisoning can vary significantly depending on the symptoms experienced and the potential implications into the future of nirmal lung function, examples for payments in 2013, include:
+The amount of compensation you can claim for carbon monoxide poisoning can vary significantly depending on the symptoms experienced and the potential implications into the future of normal lung function, examples for payments in 2017 and 2018, include:

 1. Short term symptoms of carbon monoxide poisoning average claim payouts